The-Marcy-Lab-School/2-0-0-assignment/README.md

 > Pro tip: if you're using VSCode, in a blank `.html` file, just start writing `html` and a little drop down pops up, select `html:5` and you'll get a really nice default boilerplate code snippet.
 Just edit that!

+As we build this website, you may want to view the result!
+Use the command `open src/index.html` to open up your `.html` file in your browser!

 # Question 2 - body with main
 Now, add the `body` tag (if you didn't with the VSCode shortcut above), and then inside this we're going to put a `main` tag. `main` is a special *semantic* element that tells our page where our main content is, as opposed to our header, navigation or footer.
 Think of it like a special `div`.
 It's great, please always use a `main` tag for your primary content!
 All our tags in this `index.html` will be in `main`.